enrightc/Gothams-Dark-Decisions/README.md

 # INTRODUCTION
 ## About
-Welcome to Gotham's Dark Decisions, an interactive frontend website that immerses you in the captivating world of Batman.
-In this experience, users embark on a thrilling journey of self-discovery, exploring their inner hero or villain through a series of thought-provoking questions.
+Welcome to Gotham's Dark Decisions, an interactive frontend web experience that immerses you in the captivating world of Batman.
+In this unique experience, users embark on a thrilling journey of self-discovery, exploring their inner hero or villain through a series of thought-provoking questions.

 More than just a personality quiz, Gotham's Dark Decisions serves as a portal to the heart of Gotham City, where shadows reign and the line between good and evil is constantly blurred.
-Inspired by the rich lore of Batman, this project invites users to explore their own identity within Gotham's complex universe.
+Drawing inspiration from Batman's rich narrative, the quiz challenges you to explore your identity within this complex world.

 To get started with Gotham's Dark Decisions, simply visit the website and click on the "START" button.
 Follow the prompts to navigate through the quiz and discover your fate within the Batman universe.